justinribeiro/blog-pwa/hugo/content/chronicle/2008-02-06-justin-ribeiro-relaunches-with-new-focus-features.markdown

 	* I'm not planning on moving any of the projects off of J5 Studios
 	* The photography galleries on J5 Studios will remain, but Monica and I are in the implementation stages of opening a new photography gallery with purchase options, so stay tuned

-<p align="left">I hope everyone enjoys the new JustinRibeiro.com, and that we can start a new conversation here.
+<p>I hope everyone enjoys the new JustinRibeiro.com, and that we can start a new conversation here.